 Brand equity has a direct effect on customer retention, which in turn makes it cheaper to market different products and services (since sales will be made based on the brand anyway).

-Here’s an example that helps demonstrate this concept.
-Harley Davidson sells luxury motorcycles.
+Harley Davidson, for example, sells luxury motorcycles.
 However, it’s a general truth that their customers purchase more than a motorcycle from the company.

-It’s fair to say that Harley’s customers are extremely loyal to the brand.
-They don’t need some kind of expensive marketing advertisements to bring their current customers back for more products.
+It’s fair to say that Harley’s customers are extremely loyal.
+This brand loyalty means the customers don’t need some kind of expensive marketing advertisements to bring their current customers back.
 There is no more convincing that needs to be done.

 This type of retention is truly powerful and speaks to the importance of brand equity.